-At the age of four to seven months, a puppy goes through the teething period.
+At the age of three to four months, a puppy starts teething and goes through the teething period.
+This period could last until your pup is around six to eight months old.
 It is the first and only time they have a change of teeth.

 What Are The Symptoms Of A Puppy Teething?

-In larger breeds, the change starts a little earlier and is often faster than in smaller breeds.
-First, the small and still very pointed milk teeth fall out, making room for the strong, life-long teeth.
+In larger breeds, the change from baby teeth to adult teeth starts a little earlier and is often faster than in smaller breeds.
+First, the sharp puppy teeth begin to fall out.
+With the puppy’s baby teeth out of the way, there is room for the adult tooth to grow.

 This can be nerve-racking for them and make the little ones a bit restless.
 The teeth that slip can cause pain and result in sleepless nights.
 In some cases, puppies refuse to eat.

 At this time, our pup’s food should not be too hard to chew on.
-Offer him foods that are easy to eat like this one or any other high-quality wet food.
+Offer teething puppies foods that are easy to eat like this one or any other high-quality wet food.

 Alternatively, dry food can be soaked in water to make them more chewable.
 The choice of food depends entirely on your puppy’s needs.